 Bricks or large stones will work just as well as “real” wheel wedges.
 Just be sure they’re large enough to stop the car from rolling.

 5. Remove the Hubcap or Wheel Cover

 If your vehicle has a hubcap covering the lug nuts, it’s easier to remove the hubcap before lifting the vehicle with the jack.
-If your lug nuts are exposed, you can skip ahead to step 6.
+If your lug nuts are exposed, you can skip ahead to Step 6.

 Use the flat end of your lug wrench to remove the hubcap.
-This will work for most tires, but some hubcaps need a different tool to come off.
+This will work for most vehicles, but some hubcaps need a different tool to come off.
 Consult your owner’s manual for proper hubcap or wheel cover removal procedures.

 6. Loosen the lug nuts